2025 Taiwan Lantern Festival: Pingxi, Taipei, Taoyuan & Other Events

 Lanterns on display in Taipei

-Here are the dates and locations for every major lantern display in Taiwan in 2024.
+Here are the dates and locations for every major lantern display in Taiwan in 2025.
+I will add the information as the event details are released for each city.

-• New Taipei City Lantern Festival 2024: Feb.
-16 to Mar.
-12 in New Metropolitan Park (新北大都會公園) in Sanchong district (access: Sanchong station on the Taipei MRT).
+• New Taipei City Lantern Festival 2025: The Lantern Display for New Taipei City has yet to be announced.
+Last year it was in New Metropolitan Park (新北大都會公園) in Sanchong district (access: Sanchong station on the Taipei MRT).
+Note that the Pingxi Sy Lantern Festival is also in New Taipei City but is a totally different event.
 See my New Taipei City guide.

-• Hsinchu Lantern Festival 2024: Hsinchu Dongxingzhen Light Arts Festival runs from Dec.
-15 2023 to February 25, 2024 at Dongxingzhen Park (東興圳公園).
+• Hsinchu Lantern Festival 2025: This year’s Hsinchu Lantern Festival location is yet to be announced.
+Last year it was at Dongxingzhen Park (東興圳公園).
 See my Hsinchu guide.

-• Taichung Lantern Festival 2024: Feb.
-16 to Feb 25 at Taichung Central Park in Xitun District (中央公園), not to be confused with Taichung Park in the Taichung city center.
+• Taichung Lantern Festival 2025: Taichung’s Lantern display will be held from Feb.
+8 to 23 at Taichung Central Park (中央公園) in Xitun District, not to be confused with Taichung Park in the Taichung city center.
 See my Taichung guide.

 A Lantern shaped like a Buddhist monk and rows of round yellow and red lanterns lining a path behind it with dark purple sky above